tero-luukkonen/tero-luukkonen/README.md

 # Hi, I'm Tero Luukkonen 👋

-🎯 **Career changer into IT** – currently learning Python & Test Automation (Robot Framework).
+🎯 Career changer into IT – learning Python, test automation (Robot Framework), and AI
-💡 Currently participating in a recruitment training program (*Future ICT Talent, Saranen*).
+💡 Participating in the Future ICT Talent recruitment training (Saranen)
-🔎 Looking for an **internship opportunity in the IT field**.
+🔎 Looking for an internship opportunity in the IT field
-🌱 Background in social services and youth work, now building a new path in IT
+🌱 Background in social services and youth work – now building a new path in tech
-🎸 Guitarist and musician, with years of experience in music-related creative projects and teamwork.
+🎸 Guitarist and musician with strong experience in creative projects and teamwork

 ---